xbeat/Machine-Learning/README.md

 Data type conversion is a critical operation in data preprocessing that impacts memory usage and computational efficiency.
 The astype() method in Pandas enables explicit conversion of column data types, ensuring data integrity and optimal performance in downstream analysis.

+## Understanding Kubernetes Pod Configuration

+Pod Configuration Structure

+Kubernetes Pod configurations follow a hierarchical YAML structure that defines container specifications, volumes, and runtime behaviors.
+The structure begins with apiVersion and kind declarations, followed by metadata and spec sections that contain the core pod definitions.

 ## Sampling in Statistics with Python

 Introduction to Sampling in Statistics